Tension Headaches

 How can Physiotherapy help treat Tension Headaches?

 Physiotherapy services offer a unique approach to alleviate tension headaches.
-Physiotherapists focus on identifying and addressing the underlying causes of the headaches, such as muscle tension and postural imbalances.
+Physiotherapists focus on identifying and addressing the underlying causes of the headaches.
 Through various techniques like manual therapy, stretching, and exercise, physiotherapists can help relax and release tension in the muscles of the neck, shoulders, and upper back, which are often associated with tension headaches.

-They may also provide education on ergonomics and posture correction to prevent future headaches.
+They may also provide education on ergonomics and posture correction to prevent future headaches and conditions becoming more widely known as "text-neck."
 Additionally, physiotherapists can teach relaxation techniques and stress management strategies to minimize the frequency and severity of tension headaches.
-By taking a holistic approach, physiotherapy can effectively alleviate tension headaches and improve overall well-being.

 What causes Tension Headaches?

-Tension headaches are typically caused by a combination of factors related to muscle tension and stress.
-When the muscles in the head, neck, and shoulders become tense or contracted, it can lead to the development of these headaches.
+When the muscles in the head, neck, and shoulders become tense or contracted, it can lead to the development of tension headaches.
 There are several common triggers and contributing factors that can lead to muscle tension and the onset of tension headaches.

 What treatments might help Tension Headaches?